mbosold/mysql_and_mongodb_importer_for_big_query/README.md

-# Selective MySQL and MongoDB data import for Google BigQuery (Windows)
+# Selective MySQL and MongoDB data importer for Google BigQuery (Windows)

-Automatically Load data of multiple MySQL and MongoDB databases to Google BigQuery with the usage of table and column white/blacklisting.
+Automatically load data of multiple MySQL and MongoDB databases to Google BigQuery with the usage of table and column white/blacklisting.

 ## Disclaimer